layilin/SP23-33852/_annotations/book4.md

 132.148. leprosy's infectious bane.
 A chronic condition affecting the skin and nerves, caused by the microorganism *Mycobacterium leprae*.

-132.137n Gum-Arabic.
-Edible sap of some trees in the genus *Acacia*.
-Used as a binder or stabilizer in foods and medicines.

 132.150 swallow dirt.
 Geophagy or pica are the medical terms used for the practice of eating dirt.
 Eighteenth-century physicians and planters were fascinated with geophagy, which they believed to be a disorder that led to death.
-In certain instances, they posited that eating dirt was a mode of committing suicide and thus a form of enslaved resistance.
+In certain instances, they posited that eating dirt was a means of committing suicide and thus a form of enslaved resistance.

 132.150 Chlorotic fair.
 Chlorosis (also called green sickness) was thought to be an illness that afflicted young women.
 It could be accompanied by a greenish hue and produce a desire to eat dirt.

+132.137n Gum-Arabic.
+Edible sap of some trees in the genus *Acacia*.
+Used as a binder or stabilizer in foods and medicines.

 [plant] 132.137n almond. *Prunus dulcis*, native to western Asia.